-ADB provided $119 million in loans to help build the Dagachhu Hydropower Plant.
+ADB provided $119 million in loans to help build the Dagachhu Hydropower Plant, which does not include a large water storage reservoir.
 The run-of-river-type plant, which generates electricity through power created by rushing water, will have less environmental impact than traditional plants because the project did not build a major reservoir; there is also no need to relocate people.

 While the project has protected the surrounding environment, it is also making an impact on a global scale.
 In February 2010, the Dagachhu plant was registered as the world's first cross-border project to receive carbon credits under the Clean Development Mechanism.